emmeowzing/dynamic-continuation-orb/README.md

 This orb is based on a [published example](https://github.com/circle-makotom/circle-advanced-setup-workflow) of advanced configuration with continuations from CircleCI.

-The orb's intended use is toward the simplification of the default `.circleci/config.yml` by allowing users to add additional configs in other directories in a repo that run only when the code therein contains actual changes.
+The orb's intended use is toward the simplification of the default `.circleci/config.yml` by allowing users to add additional configs under `.circleci` matching top-level directories that run only when the code therein contains actual changes.
 This approach offers engineers reduced pipeline execution time, and by extension, reduced CI costs.

 ### How it works